johnlago/ezShareToSleepHQ/README.md

 ```
 0,15,30,45 7-11 * * * /home/pi/.local/bin/ezshare_resmed >> /home/pi/cron.log 2>&1
 ```
+> [!NOTE]

-Note that cron requires the full path to the script, so `ezshare_resmed` alone will not work as it does on the terminal.
+> Cron requires the full path to the script, so `ezshare_resmed` alone will not work as it does on the terminal.

 The script is smart enough to detect and transfer only data that is new on each run, and SleepHQ also deduplicates redundant data.
 Therefore, it’s safe to run this script at a regular interval — _even while your ResMed machine is in use_ — without bloating your local storage or creating very large SleepHQ uploads.